PoulpY2K/tinypawns/README.md

 # Tiny Pawns

-A survival RPG where you build and upgrade your village to protect yourself from evil goblins at night.
+A tower-defense RPG where you build and upgrade your village to protect yourself from evil goblins at night

 ### Fabulous assets made by [Pixel Frog](https://pixelfrog-assets.itch.io/tiny-swords)
 #### Do not repackage, redistribute or resell the assets